Just because you’re unable to go to the gym for your regular workout session doesn’t mean you shouldn’t break a sweat every now and then.

 Ever heard of the human flag?
 Well, besides being able to hold yourself horizontally on a pole, below you will find a complete list of some of the best calisthenics exercises around.
 If you perform these movements correctly, you will be able to target each muscle group and give your entire body a great workout.

-Try and challenge yourself by seeing how many of the body exercises on this list can you perform and later decide which ones you might even include in your workout plan.
+Try and challenge yourself by seeing which body exercises on this list can you perform and later decide how many exercises should you include in your workout.

 And while Calisthenics is deemed one of the best bodyweight exercises, if you have a spare dumbbell, you could use one or two for additional resistance whenever possible.